top of page

 What does your lab study?

-My lab will focus on how humans understand social relationships.
-I mostly work with infants, but I'm also interested in questions that involve other species, children, adults, and adolescents.
+My lab focuses on how humans understand social relationships.
+We mostly work with infants and children but I'm also interested in questions that involve other species, adults, and adolescents.
 My work is informed by work in Anthropology, Sociology, Comparative Psychology, and Evolutionary Biology.
 I'm interested in big questions like, 'What is a social relationship?'; 'What is caregiving?'; 'How do people think about social change?'
-I usually do behavioral studies, but am open to new methods, including neuroimaging and computational models.
+I usually do behavioral studies, but am open to new methods, including neuro-imaging and computational models.

-Some specific questions I plan to investigate next:
+Some specific questions we plan to investigate next:

 1. How do demographics (e.g., race, gender, language spoken, etc) of the people in social interactions affect early expectations about relationships?
 How does a child's environment/experience affect these expectations?
 (Builds off this projects: social intimacy paper; toddlers prefer winners).